Ports of Call

 - Try your hand at surfing in the Soup Bowl, located on the island's eastern coast.

-- Get your snorkel gear out, and go explore sunken ships in the clear depths of the Caribbean Sea.
+- Get your snorkel gear out and explore sunken ships in the clear depths of the Caribbean Sea.

 - Socialise with travellers from all over the globe in the backpacker bars that line Barbados's east coast.